-The preserved village with its gassho style houses is one of the very few places in Japan expressly allowed to home brew sake, and specifically, a type of unrefined sake called doburoku.
+The preserved village, with its gassho-style thatched roof houses, is one of the very few places in Japan expressly allowed to home brew sake.
+Specifically, they brew a type of unrefined sake called doburoku.
 So white as to be nearly opaque, doburoku sake has a sharp, astringent flavor and is so thick, it is as much eaten as drunk.

 The sake’s 1300-year history is intricately tied in with the spiritual beliefs of the village.
 Every year from the end of September through October, prayers are offered to the gods of the mountainside for a high yield of the year’s harvests, the peace of the village and the safety of the homes therein.
 This prayer-athon culminates in the yearly Doburoku Festival, held across six days and three shrines in mid-October, which includes drinking, lion dances, and improvised buffoonery.